Garvagh: History

 Garvagh was important from very early times, and later rebuilt as a Plantation town, as its broad main street and neatly planned buildings evidence.

 It was founded in the early 17th century by George Canning from Warwickshire, agent for the Ironmonger's Company of London, it was later grown into a middling-size market town by the Cannings.
 A striking feature of the town is the stone clock tower with an attractive clock and castellations, which dominates the main route through the town and also serves as the district cenotaph.

-On 26 July 1813 the Battle of Garvagh took place.
+On 26 July 1813 the Battle of Garvagh, a skirmish between Catholic Ribbonmen attempting to burn a tavern frequented by Orangemen, and the Orangemen themselves, took place.
 The town has been immortalised in the famous Protestant folk-song "The Battle of Garvagh".

 The Troubles

 The Troubles was an ethno-nationalist conflict in Northern Ireland during the late 20th century, from 1968 to 1998.
 During that time, individuals and groups in the Garvagh area inevitably became involved or affected.